Art Tatum: 1950–1956

-By 1956, Tatum's health had deteriorated due to advanced uremia.
-Nevertheless, in August of that year he played to the largest audience of his career: 19,000 gathered at the Hollywood Bowl for another Granz-led event.
-The next month, he participated in the last of the Granz group recording sessions, with saxophonist Ben Webster, and then played at least two concerts in October.
-He was too unwell to continue touring, so returned to his home in Los Angeles.
+After playing at least two concerts in October, Tatum was too unwell to continue touring, so returned to his home in Los Angeles.
 Musicians visited him on November 4, and other pianists played for him as he lay in bed.

 Tatum died the next day at Queen of Angels Medical Center in Los Angeles from uremia.
 He was buried at Rosedale Cemetery in Los Angeles but was moved to the Forest Lawn cemetery in Glendale, California, in 1992 by his second wife, who wished to be buried beside him.
 Tatum was inducted into the DownBeat Jazz Hall of Fame in 1964 and given a Grammy Lifetime Achievement Award in 1989.